By Dr Vasanth. R, Consultant Psychiatrist

 Biological – Certain neurochemical imbalance can also trigger OCD symptoms Treatment Many modalities of treatment are available for the treatment

-Pharmacological – Medications are available for the reducing the excessive thought and also to reduce the distress that it causes.
+Pharmacological – Medications are available for reducing the excessive thought and also to reduce the distress that it causes.

 Psychological– Many therapies are available which done under the guidance of experts can reduce the anxiety that is triggered by the thoughts